- potassium chloride

 Rate of administration

+Solution containing potassium should be administered slowly.
 As administered intravenously, potassium should not be given faster than 15 to 20 mmoles/h to avoid a dangerous hyperkalaemia.
+Rapid correction of hyponatremia and hypernatremia is potentially dangerous (risk of serious neurological complications) (see also Special Warnings and precautions for Use; section 4.4).

 Adequate urine flow must be ensured and careful monitoring of plasma-potassium and other electrolyte concentrations is essential.
 High dosage or high speed infusion must be performed under ECG control.